ClementPla/DeepFiberQ/README.md

 This is the official repository for DN-AI, an automated tool for measurement of differentiated DNA replication in fluorescence microscopy images.

-DN-AI offers different solutions for biologists to measure DNA replication in fluorescence microscopy images, without requiring any programming skills.
+DN-AI offers different solutions for biologists to measure DNA replication in fluorescence microscopy images, without requiring programming skills.
 See the [Installation](#installation) section for instructions on how to install DN-AI.

 ## Features